Skip to Content

 tsconfig.json

-At this point feel free to pat yourself on the back and take a tea break.
-There’s a lot of up-front configuration to get through but once we have the shadcn CLI set up we’ll be able to add new components to our project with a single command - even if they have dependencies or need to modify existing files!
+Nice!
+Now we’re ready to set up the shadcn/ui CLI and add our first components.
+Once the CLI is set up, we’ll be able to add new components to our project with a single command - even if they have dependencies or need to modify existing files!

 We can now run the following command to set up shadcn/ui in our project: